 Research priority four: the future of food systems

 The 21st century food system is characterised by its complexity.
 It is also a global system, where the UK not only imports around half of the food it consumes but is also an exporter of quality food and drink.
 The emergence of Covid-19 and the subsequent pandemic has put immense strain on the food system and tested its resilience.
 It highlighted that, in this interconnected and fast-moving world, we need access to the best intelligence and horizon scanning to understand changes in the system, the impact of these and how they create vulnerabilities.
 Global events, new consumer trends and business practices, can all create new risks and opportunities.
-In this area, we need research and evidence to understand the potential for disruption in our food system, for example, caused by changes in behavior and practice linked to Covid-19, the introduction of novel foods (such as alternative protein sources or genetically engineered foods) or approaches to help counter the negative impact of food crime.
+In this area, we need research and evidence to understand the potential for disruption in our food system, for example, caused by changes in behaviour and practice linked to Covid-19, the introduction of novel foods (such as alternative protein sources or genetically engineered foods) or approaches to help counter the negative impact of food crime.

 Our research themes for this priority: